dart-lang/site-www/src/_guides/language/effective-dart/design.md

 }
 {% endprettify %}

-You may still encounter older code using `class` to define mixins, but the new syntax is preferred.
+You might still encounter older code using `class` to define mixins, but the new syntax is preferred.

 ### AVOID mixing in a type that isn't intended to be a mixin.

-For compatibility, Dart still allows you to mix in classes not defined using `mixin`.
+For compatibility, Dart still allows you to mix in classes that aren't defined using `mixin`.
 However, that's risky.
-If the author of the class does not intend the class to be used as a mixin, they may change the class in a way that breaks the mixin restrictions.
-For example, if they add a constructor, it will break your class that mixes it in.
+If the author of the class doesn't intend the class to be used as a mixin, they might change the class in a way that breaks the mixin restrictions.
+For example, if they add a constructor, your class will break.

 If the class doesn't have a doc comment or an obvious name like `IterableMixin`, assume you cannot mix in the class if it isn't declared using `mixin`.